St. Peter's Episcopal Church (Morristown, New Jersey)

 St. Peter's Episcopal Church is an active and historic Episcopal church in the Diocese of Newark in Morristown, New Jersey.
 Located on South Street, St. Peter's congregation has roots going back to the 1760s.
 Officially founded in 1827, with the current building consecrated in 1911, it is notable for its gothic-revival architecture, medieval interior and fine stained glass.
 St. Peter's congregation has traditionally worshipped in the High Church tradition.
 The church was added to the National Register of Historic Places, listed as a contributing property of the Morristown District, on October 30, 1973.

+The church reported 1,066 members in 2015 and 1,202 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $693,859.
+Average Sunday attendance (ASA) in 2024 was 173 persons, down from a reported 421 in 2017.